maiyama/foods-for-brain/_posts/2019-11-17-welcome-to-foods-for-brain.md

 author: mai
 categories: [ motivation, japanese ]
 image: assets/images/shiningleaves.jpg
-tags: [featured]
+tags: [sticky]
 ---

-Welcome to my personal blog about food, science and lessons in everyday life!<br/>
+Welcome to my personal blog about food, science and lessons in everyday life! <br/>
 You will find posts in English and Japanese with slightly different contents.
 Posts in Japanese are tagged with "**Japanese**" tag and can be searched in the keyword search on top right of the homepage. <br/>
 (日本語は下の方）